CrossOmics/Lotus/docs/api/preprocess.rst

    **Biological Background:**

-   Scaling can:
-   - Put expression levels of different genes on the same scale
-   - Avoid high-expression genes dominating the analysis results
+   Scaling puts expression levels of different genes on the same scale and avoids high-expression genes dominating the analysis results.
+It is usually used before PCA.
-   - Usually used before PCA

 Principal Component Analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~